-Tags: Children, Culture, Society, today's thoughts
+Tags: Children, Culture, Society, thoughts of the day

 Actually, thought about this today.
 That it’s important …